º º º

 Kaname made a sound from his immobile residence.

 The vampire trembled and rammed knuckles against her cheek and knocked her on the hip.
 Steadying himself again, he peered at his visitors with glassy eyes.
 "The two of you—I will not tell a soul of your companionship."
 Sneakily he browsed the room and darted around the counter to seal the door.
 Several seconds of lodging locks and stacking bricks on the portal passed, finally he rewound his steps back to the counter.
-"But you—" He pointed at Yuuki.
+"But you—" He pointed at Yuki.
 "Should be ashamed of yourself.
 Your father will commit suicide if he hears you're with the likes of him."

 She wound her arm and punched him dead center in the face, grimacing in the tearing of flesh from the impact as a residue patched her knuckles.
 The vampire crippled on his feet, sinking on the floor.
 "Won't you shut it already?"
-Yuuki growled.
+Yuki growled.
 "A noble blood is half pureblood.
 What does that make me, half evil?"